 You need to know how this uncertainty is affecting your supply chain, locations, employees and customers, so you have the information you need to adjust your forecasting, inventory allocation, sourcing, manufacturing, distribution, staffing, and sales and marketing strategies accordingly.
 To do this well, your company needs a trustworthy data foundation.

-But how do you determine the strength of your data foundation?
-Consider these five questions.
+How do you determine the strength of your data foundation?

 Answer any of these with a no, and that’s a sign your data foundation has some trust issues.
 Ensuring you have a solid data foundation is essential because at the core of any good business decision and response is data you can trust.

 With trustworthy data, companies can derive relevant insights that make it possible to more accurately evaluate various business scenarios and optimize decision making.
 And of course, more informed decision making leads to better outcomes like reduced costs, increased revenue and greater market share.

 While this sounds easy in theory, its real-world application is much more complex.
 How do you determine whether the data your company is using is trustworthy?